 In a recent study, participants’ brains were scanned as they pretended to make buying decisions.
 Researchers observed activity in an area of the brain called the insula, which is stimulated when you experience something unpleasant.
 The more stimulation in the insula, the less likely you are to keep doing what you’re doing.
 They concluded that people with greater insula activity are likely to be savers, and those with less tend to be spenders.

 Money does make us happier but only to a point

 New research from Purdue University found that emotional wellbeing peaked when individuals earned between $60,000$75,000 USD ($85,000 -$100,000 AUD).
 Positive life evaluation, or how people feel they’re doing compared to others, was found to peak at earnings of $95,000 USD.
 After that, happiness was related to how money was spent; with experiences, giving back and strengthening close personal relationships topping the happiness scales.

 Shopping can be fun but constant materialism is draining

-Black Friday – the global phenomenon of 24 hours of discounted internet deals was recently upon us, and now we’re in the midst of Christmas shopping and will soon have the Boxing Day sales.
-Not to mention the daily ‘hot deals’ flooding our inboxes putting people in a constant state of purchase evaluation.
+It feels like our wallets have only just recovered from the silly season and there's nothing that can force us to shop again, but our inboxes are still being inundated with daily ‘hot deals,' putting us in a constant state of purchase evaluation.
 The Paradox of Choice, coined by psychologist, Barry Schwartz, shows the more choices we have, the harder it is to make a decision.
 And if we do overcome our analysis-paralysis, we end up exhausted and less satisfied with our purchase than if we’d had fewer options to choose from.

 The pain of losing money is worse than the joy of gaining it